getporter/porter/docs/content/install.md

 # Older Version

 Install an older version of porter, starting with `v0.18.1-beta.2`.
-This also installs the latest version of all the mixins.
+Porter v1.0.0+ only installs porter and the [exec mixin].
+Older versions of Porter installed more mixins by default.

 If you need a specific version of a mixin, use the `--version` flag when [installing the mixin](#mixins).

 See the porter [releases][releases] page for a list of older porter versions.
 Set `VERSION` to the version of Porter that you want to install.